Orlando Salido: Salido vs. Guerrero

 On November 4, 2006, he defeated Robert Guerrero for the IBF featherweight title, by a unanimous decision.
-The official scorecards read 115-113, 118-110, 117-111.
+The official scorecards read 115–113, 118–110, 117–111.
 Salido's win over Guerrero was later overturned, as Salido tested positive for steroids after the fight.
 As a result of his positive test for Nandrolone (an anabolic steroid that may be present naturally in the human body in minute quantities), Salido was stripped of his title and faced disciplinary action in Nevada, which included a suspension.
-Salido maintained his innocence and said he had a follow-up test at LabCorp two days after the positive result had came back.
+Salido maintained his innocence and said he had a follow-up test at LabCorp two days after the positive result had come back.
 The findings were negative of any steroids.

 Salido returned to the ring ten months later with an eighth round unanimous decision victory over journeyman Marty Robbins.
 In his next fight, he knocked out Hector Julio Avila in another IBF title eliminator.

 IBF featherweight champion

 Salido vs. Cristobal Cruz I, II

 In late 2008, Salido had the opportunity to fight again for the IBF belt that he was forced to vacate due to his suspension, against Cristobal Cruz.
 Salido lost the bout via split decision.
-A judge scored it 115-113 for Salido, while the other two had it 116-112 for Cruz.
+A judge scored it 115–113 for Salido, while the other two had it 116–112 for Cruz.
 Salido got off to a good start winning the first and middle rounds.
 Cruz never gave up and started to look better around the 8th and 9th rounds, forcing the action and closing the fight very strong.
 Many observers though that Salido deserved the victory because of the big lead that he built in the first 2 thirds of the fight.

 After winning two fights against lower level opponents, Salido avenged the defeat in a rematch in May 2010.
 Salido knocked down Cruz twice in the 2nd round and pressed the action pounding Cruz for the entire fight.
-The final scorecards read 117-109, 117-109, and 116-110, all in favour of Salido.
+The final scorecards read 117–109, 117–109, and 116–110, all in favour of Salido.
 With the win, Salido became a world champion for the first time, at the age of 30.

 Salido vs. Gamboa

-On September 11, 2010, he faced WBA featherweight champion Yuriorkis Gamboa at the Palms Casino Resort in Paradise, Nevada in a unification bout.
+On September 11, 2010, he faced WBA (Regular) featherweight champion Yuriorkis Gamboa at the Palms Casino Resort in Paradise, Nevada, in a unification bout.
 Salido lost a 12-round unanimous decision.
 The IBF title was only at stake for Gamboa as Salido was stripped of it prior to the fight due to weighing more than ten pounds over the weight limit at a second weigh-in on the morning of the event.
 Gamboa controlled much of the early rounds but was dropped in round 8.
 Gamboa returned the favour, knocking Salido down in the 12th round, but was docked 2 points for hitting Salido while he was on the canvas.
-The final scorecards read 116-109, 114-109, and 115-109, all for Gamboa.
+The final scorecards read 116–109, 114–109, and 115–109, all for Gamboa.
 With the win, Gamboa became the first Cuban boxer to hold an IBF world title since the organizations inception.